pelias/api/README.md

 The `auto_discover` functionality sends a request to elasticsearch in order to automatically discover sources and layers from elasticsearch when the API server starts-up.

-Be aware that the query sent to elasticsearch can take several seconds to execute the first time against a large index, the query is cached in elasticsearch for subsequent requests.
+Be aware that the query sent to Elasticsearch can take several seconds to execute the first time against a large index, potentially impacting the performance of other queries hitting Elasticsearch at the same time.
+The query is cached in Elasticsearch for subsequent requests.

-If you are importing custom layers and are running a city or small region sized build then the start-up delay will likely not affect you, you can safely use `targets.auto_discover:true`.
+If you are importing custom layers and are running a city or small region sized build then the impact of this query will likely be negligible, you can safely use `targets.auto_discover:true`.

 For advanced users running a full-planet build with custom layers or sources, and also concerned about this start-up delay, you have two options:

 1. execute the `auto_discover` query once manually to prime the cache **or**
 2. set `targets.auto_discover: false` and manually define the layers as documented below.

-> note: manually assigning targets is an advanced configuration which should be avoided where possible.

 #### `layers_by_source`